-- Start starts simulation running; changes to Continue when simulation is in progress. - Comm Break interrupts simulation at next communication point. - Step Break interrupts simulation at next integration step. - Abort immediate interruption of simulation no restart possible. - Run Until a radio buttons section specifying when the simulation should stop after the Continue button is clicked. - Rerun repeat simulation run. - Restart complete restart of simulation. - Finish execute terminal region and exit simulation normally. - Advanced expands control panel (see below). - Simulation Parameters opens Simulation Parameters window (see below). - Variables opens Variables window (see below). - Close exits simulation and closes Control Panel.
-If any simulation simulation parameters have been changed from the control panel, you will be prompted with the option to save the new values with the application.
+- Start starts simulation running; changes to Continue when simulation is in progress. - Comm Break interrupts simulation at next communication point. - Step Break interrupts simulation at next integration step. - Abort immediate interruption of simulation no restart possible. - Run Until a radio buttons section specifying when the simulation should stop after the Continue button is clicked. - Rerun repeat simulation run. - Restart complete restart of simulation. - End Simulation run to the end of the simulation and exit. - Finish execute terminal region and exit simulation normally. - Advanced expands control panel (see below). - Simulation Parameters opens Simulation Parameters window (see below). - Variables opens Variables window (see below). - Close exits simulation and closes Control Panel.
+If any simulation parameters have been changed from the control panel, you will be prompted with the option to save the new values with the application.